pawanit17/learn_docker/README.md

 - How are docker images versioned?.
 - How to build a CI/CD pipeline with Docker involved?.
 - Deploy a container in a Kubernetes pod?.
+- Versioning an image as LATEST
+  - This is not a good practice to have the images marked as LATEST.
+  - The reasons are that 1.
+Kubernetes automatically pulls images marked as LATEST.
+So if a new content is pushed and marked as LATEST, then Kubernetes would end up pulling altogether different version of source code.
+2. Docker does not keep LATEST up-to-date.
+If a new version of the image is available, it is not automatically marked as LATEST.

 ## Docker Best Practices
 - https://www.youtube.com/watch?v=8vXoMqWgbQQ